MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 ![Example of using a service to consolidate instrumentation data](../devops/consolidation.png)

 The instrumentation data can pass through a separate data consolidation service that combines data and acts as a filter and cleanup process.
 For example, instrumentation data that includes the same correlation information such as an activity ID can be amalgamated.
-(It's possible that a user starts performing a business operation on one node and then gets transferred to another node in the event of node failure, or depending on how load balancing is configured.)
+(It's possible that a user starts performing a business operation on one node and then gets transferred to another node if a node fails, or depending on how load balancing is configured.)
 This process can also detect and remove any duplicated data (always a possibility if the telemetry service uses message queues to push instrumentation data out to storage).

 ## Storage strategies